brundinm/brundinm/README.md

 <p align="center">* * *</p>

-I have written code in the following programming languages (note: the category groupings below are not entirely discrete or mutually exclusive, but the categories do provide a useful framing structure):
+I have used the following computer languages, including writing code for all of the listed programming languages:

 - Compiled languages
   - ActionScript